Dr David Waite

 Following undergraduate and initial postgraduate work at the University of Auckland (NZ), and after a period of work in public policy, I completed doctoral research at the University of St Andrews.

 I was a Research Associate at Cardiff University prior to joining the University of Glasgow.

-My research focuses on the development of second-tier city-region economies, and I am interested in both the underpinning production systems at and the governance responses for these places.
+My research focuses on the development of second-tier city-regions and I am interested in both the underpinning production systems at and the governance responses for these places.

-My research draws on multi-disciplinary perspectives, meshing economic geography with specific areas of heterodox economics.
-I have a strong interest, furthermore, in: the complexities of city dealing (particularly in the devolved administrations of the UK); urban politics; and the impacts of urban infrastructure investments.
-I have ongoing theoretical interests in the potential convergence between areas of economic geography and critical realism.
+My research draws on multi-disciplinary perspectives, meshing economic and human geography with specific areas of heterodox economics, particularly critical realism.
+I have a strong interest, furthermore, in: urban politics; urban justice debates; and the impacts of urban infrastructure investments.

-Other teaching - Understanding Glasgow; Regenerating Cities; Spatial Planning Strategies
+Other teaching - Understanding Glasgow; Regenerating Cities (past); Spatial Planning Strategies; Sustainable Urban Futures (past)

 I am the convener for the urban theory reading group.

 The purpose of the urban theory reading group is to introduce or reinforce the importance of urban theory within urban studies.
 The basis of contributions to the group may be capacious, reflecting the nature of the urban studies literature, however, urban phenomena – however that is justified or framed – provides the central focus.
 The group aims to be instructive for PGR students - who may be looking to grapple with theory (perhaps for the first time) and how it relates to empirical material - and for staff, across the College, who may benefit from a re-engagement with theoretical contributions and perspectives.